rodneyshupe/Cookbook/Recipes/SoupsAndStews/VeganRamen.rst

    minutes.
 Remove and discard kombu if using.
 2. Using a slotted spoon, transfer solids to a blender.
 Add a ladleful or 2 of broth to blender and puree until smooth.
 Stir puree back into broth in pot and bring to a simmer over medium heat.
-Add butter a piece at a time, whisking to combine after each addition before adding more.
 Stir in soy sauce; season with salt.
 Reduce heat to low and keep warm until ready to serve.
 3. Meanwhile, bring a large pot of water to a boil.
 Add bok choy and